 Such spending will translate into thousands of dollars in sales-, meals- and lodging-tax collections for Winchester and Frederick County.

 Veach said he thinks series visitor spending likely will total about $286 per day.
-He said that monetary influx, plus the money spent with local businesses on tournament preparation, should place the local economic impact of the event between $500,000 and $1 million.
+He said that monetary influx, plus the money spent with local businesses on tournament preparation, should place the local economic impact of the event between $500,000 and $1 million."A substantial boost"

 Three Aikens Group properties - the Hilton Garden Inn, the Hampton Inn Conference Center on Berryville Avenue, and the Fairfield Inn & Suites on Front Royal Pike (U.S. 522) - are set to benefit from the tournament.

 Jason Aikens, the company's vice president, said the hotels would have filled up several of the tournament nights on their own.
 The value of booking the teams comes from the extra room sales on normally low-occupancy nights and from exposure.

 Hotels with a coin laundry will benefit from regular use by the ballplayers and their families.
 Visitors also will purchase other incidentals, and full-service properties will see extra food and beverage revenue.

 Aikens and Min Lee, the director of sales for the team-host hotels Aloft and the Wingate Inn, said their owners are very supportive of community activities such as the series.
 Some properties sold rooms at below their regular rate, and Lee said team hotels are required to provide complimentary rooms to two coaches.

 Aikens said employees at his company's three hotels are looking forward to the event.